macro187/extract-audio/readme.md

 extract-audio.cmd
 =================

-    Extract audio to an .mp3 file in your Music\ folder, reencoding if necessary
+    Extract audio to an .mp3 or .m4a file in your Music\ folder, reencoding if necessary

 Prerequisites
 -------------

-    Requires ffmpeg installed in C:\Program Files\ffmpeg\.
+    ffmpeg

 Usage
 -----